Marissa Lloyd

 Linda is a therapist who is dedicated to helping improve the lives of children through nature based therapy.
 She holds a bachelor's degree in elementary education from Cairn University and spent over 15 years teaching early childhood education before making the switch to mental health when she saw the behavioral and academic challenges her students were experiencing, as a result of anxiety, attachment disorders, depression, Autism Spectrum Disorder, and traumatic losses.

 In 2022, Linda graduated from Grand Canyon University with a master's degree in Clinical Mental Health Counseling, specializing in Childhood and Adolescent disorders.
-She currently offers ecotherapy to children aged 7 and under at the farm location where she practices.
+She currently specializes in children aged 9 and under at the farm location where she practices.

 Ecotherapy, is a type of therapy that involves spending time in natural environments to improve mental and emotional well-being.
 Ecotherapy is an effective treatment for children as it allows them to connect with nature, develop a sense of belonging, improve task management skills, and reduce stress, depression and anxiety.
 Through ecotherapy, Linda's clients engage in auditory, visual, and kinesthetic learning experiences such as gardening, sensory walks on the farm, basket weaving, and arts and crafts, that help them develop a sense of wonder and awe for the natural world while accomplishing their treatment goals.